BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

 \subsubsection{Utility Comparison to Alternatives}

-The closest related work is a recent paper by Qin~\etal~\cite{qin2016heavy} for heavy hitter estimation with local differential privacy, in which they provide a utility evaluation of their algorithm on the AOL data set for the head list size of~10.
-We perform a direct comparison of their NDCG results with \tool's across $\epsilon$ values in the range of~1--5, which we plot in Figure~\ref{fig:ccs}.
+The closest related work is a recent paper by Qin~\etal~\cite{qin2016heavy} in which they provide a utility evaluation of their state-of-the-art algorithm on the AOL dataset for the headlist size of~10.
+Given the NDCG data that they make available in the paper, we perform a direct comparison with \tool across $\epsilon$ values.
+We plot the outcome of the comparison in Figure~\ref{fig:ccs}, which shows the NDCG values achieved by \tool and by Qin~\etal~\cite{qin2016heavy} for $\epsilon$ values between~1--5.
 Across the entire range of the privacy parameter, our NDCG values are above~\empirical{95\%}, whereas the reported NDCG values for Qin~\etal are in the~30\% range, at best.
-We believe that given the intense focus on search optimization in the field of information retrieval, NDCG values as low as those of Qin~\etal are generally unusable, especially for such a small head list size.
+We believe that given the intense focus on search optimization in the field of information retrieval, NDCG values as low as those of Qin~\etal are generally unusable.
 Overall, \tool significantly outperforms what we believe to be the closest related research project.

-A caveat to these findings is that Qin~\etal~\cite{qin2016heavy} and this work use slightly different scoring functions.
-The former's relevance score is based on the rank of queries in the original AOL data set, which results in penalizing mis-ranked queries regardless of how similar their underlying probabilities may be. \tool's relevance score relies on the underlying probabilities, so mis-ranked items with similar underlying probabilities have only a small negative impact on the overall NDCG score; we believe this choice is justified.
-Although it yields increased NDCG scores, \tool operates on records (rather than queries, as Qin~\etal does).
-Because of this, the generalized NDCG score used to evaluate \tool (Section~\ref{sec:expt-utility}) is a strictly less forgiving metric than the traditional NDCG score.
-Thus, although simultaneously compensating for both differences would yield the ideal comparison, the one in Figure~\ref{fig:ccs} is reasonable.
+Qin~\etal and this work use different scoring functions.
+Qin~\etal use a relevance score based purely on the rank of queries in the original AOL dataset; this results in penalizing misranked queries regardless of their underlying probabilities. \tool's relevance scoring only relies on the underlying probabilities, so misranked items with similar underlying probabilities only have a small negative impact on the overall NDCG score; we believe this choice is justified.
+While it yields increased NDCG scores, \tool operates on records (rather than queries, as Qin~\etal does).
+Because of this, the ``NDCG of NDCGs'' score used to evaluate \tool (Section~\ref{sec:expt-utility}) is a strictly less forgiving metric than the traditional NDCG score.
+Thus, although simultaneously compensating for both differences would yield the ideal comparison, the comparison in Figure~\ref{fig:ccs} is reasonable.